Monday, April 20, 2026

 1. Chainsaw body.
 Separated from bar and chain for easy fit in pack w/o bonking back of head.

 2. Battery (2, AP300S).
-One stored in special case I made from broken battery holder.
-The other in special case "Westcoast Saw Leather Battery Pouch - Fits Stihl".
+Stored in special cases "Westcoast Saw Leather Battery Pouch - Fits Stihl".

 4. Bar and chain.
 Chainsaw bar (18 inch) with 1 chain on it in plastic scabbard.